xieyongliang/all-in-one-ai/docs/deployment.md

     python3 prepare.py [path-to-sd-models-directory]

-This script will help to generate model.tar.gz and push s3://[sagemaker-default-bucket]/assets/, push the whole model directory to s3://[sagemaker-default-bucket]/models/, and generate meta-data and save in DynamoDB.
+This script will help to generate model.tar.gz and push s3://[sagemaker-default-bucket]/assets/, push the whole model directory to s3://[sagemaker-default-bucket]/models/.

 For instance, the following diagram shows the contents at the model files at s3://[sagemaker-default-bucket]/models/.